zotonic/zotonic/doc/manuals/templates/lookups.rst

 But what if a page requested with a mobile phone should be served with a different template than the same page requested with a desktop computer?

-For this there is another template selection mechanism, based on the categorisation of the device requesting the page.
+For this there is another template selection mechanism, based on the categorization of the device requesting the page.

 User agent classes
 ------------------